 Additionally, the different types of equipment have their own pros and cons.

-As a skinny beginner, I would highly recommend practicing on resistance bands and weight machines.
+As a skinny beginner, I would highly recommend practicing with resistance bands and weight machines.
 These are generally safer and more beginner friendly than free weights.

 After you have mastered your lifting form and built some strength, you can then safely move onto the dumbbells and barbells!